geschwaerzler/pwa-examples/README.md

 # pwa-examples
-Examples presented in my lecture on Progressive Webapps at FH Vorarlberg
+Examples presented in my lecture on Progressive Webapps held at University of Applied Sciences Vorarlberg (FH Vorarlberg)